belazor-wow/WorldDungeonLocations/README.md

 ### Features:
 - Adds the new Dungeon / Raid Location pins to the world map
+- Adds dungeon entrance pins Blizzard forgot to add
+- Shows pins for dungeons your character has yet to discover
 - Shows dungeon/raid lockout status in the tooltip
-- Adds custom pins for multi-instance entrances, clickable to show the zone map
+- Adds custom pins for multi-instance entrances, with lockout status for all instances

 ### Multi-Dungeon Entrances
 - Blackrock Mountain